shawntabrizi/shawntabrizi.github.io/blog/2023-11-20-9-ideas-for-decentralized-future.md

 Of course improving our own product is absolutely the best first step to remedy this problem, and plenty of that is already happening in Polkadot.
 But what I suggest here is different in that we should also be more on the offensive and call out fact from fiction.

-A lot of this proposal has already been written down here: https://hackmd.io/YKFSyUkhT5yQagT2cJBG8A
+A lot of this proposal has already been written down here: [Polkadot Competitive Research Proposal](./2023-04-05-polkadot-competitive-research.md)

 I think there are two key outcomes which come from competitive research: